littlebitstudios/SteamElevatorLite/README.md

 ![License: MIT](https://img.shields.io/badge/license-MIT-yellow.svg)
 ![Written in: C#](https://img.shields.io/badge/written%20in-C%23-blue.svg)

 This is a continuation of the original [littlebitstudios/SteamElevator](https://github.com/littlebitstudios/SteamElevator) project.
 The original project was a WinForms application that allows you to easily quit and restart Steam with administrator privileges.
-This project does the same thing, but as a console app that simply switches between the two states (admin or not admin) when the app is run.
+This project does the same thing, but as a console app that simply switches between the two states (admin or not admin) by receiving an HTTP request on localhost or using a command line argument.

-This app cannot be used from within Steam.
-I recommend adding a shortcut to your desktop.
+You can add the SELCommander program to Steam as a non-Steam game to allow switching states from within Steam, which is especially useful if you're using a controller with Big Picture Mode.
+The reason it had to be two programs is so that the main file wouldn't keep restarting Steam as an admin if it was already running as an admin.
 # Installation
 Find the latest version in the releases.
 Download the zip file and extract it to a location of your choice (I use %USERPROFILE%\userapps).
-The actions of running the file are different depending on the current state of the Steam client.
+The app will run in the background when it is started, with a dialog box appearing when it is started to tell you that it is running.
+To quit the app, run the executable again or type "localhost:12345/quit" in your browser address bar.

+If you add this to your startup folder, you will see the dialog box appear when you log in.
+It's just to tell you that the app is running.

+To find the startup folder on Windows, type "shell:startup" in the path bar of File Explorer.
+You can then create a shortcut to the executable in this folder.
 # Function
+To activate the program manually, either run SELCommander or type "localhost:12345/trigger" in your browser address bar.
+The program will then switch between the two states.
+If you want to quit the program, type "localhost:12345/quit" in your browser address bar.

+For security purposes, other devices on your network cannot trigger the software.
+You cannot type "[hostname/IP]:12345/trigger" in another device's browser.
+The HTTP requests are only used so that SteamElevatorLite and SELCommander can communicate with each other.

 The flow of the program is as follows:
 - Steam running as non-admin
   - Steam will close and restart as admin